topocm/topocm_content/src/w0_background/band_structures.md

 Practically, we often do not start with an atomistic lattice model, but rather with a continuum $k\cdot p$ model and then discretize it.
 This is because, the latter models can often be constrained quite well by a combination symmetry arguments as well as experimental measurements.
 For example the $k\cdot p$ model for the conduction band minimum state of a GaAs quantum well is $H(k)=\hbar^2 k^2/2m^*+\alpha_R (\sigma_x k_y-\sigma_y k_x)$, where $m^*$ is the electron effective mass, $\sigma_{x,y}$ are Pauli matrices and $\alpha_R$ is the Rashba spin-orbit coupling.
 This model is rather complicated to derive from the atomistic level (though it can be done).
 On the hand, it has also been checked experimentally through transport.

+## Summary

+Let us summarize this review of bandstructures.
+The main goal of this section was to review the simplest models for how electrons in crystals can be described quantum mechanically.
+Quantum mechanics views electrons as waves described by the Schrodinger equation.
+The Schrodinger equation when written in a basis of orbitals becomes a matrix eigenvalue problem from linear algebra.
+The Schrodinger equation for electrons in crystals can be solved using Bloch's theorem, where crystal momentum $k$ is a good quantum number.
+We can treat the crystal moemntum $k$ as a derivative when $k$ is small.
+This leads to the $k\cdot p$ Hamiltonian for many materials.
+We solve this Hamiltonian numerically by discretizing the derivative.